makeabilitylab/physcomp/cpx/makecode.md

 ---
 layout: default
-title: L2&#58; Programming the CPX with MakeCode
+title: L2&#58; Programming with MakeCode
 parent: Circuit Express (CPX)
 has_toc: true # (on by default)
 comments: true